 Bimsense envisioned a future of accurate, up-to-date O&M data direct from the BIM environment, available in your pocket, anytime, anywhere.

 They began developing a mobile-first application, designed to provide all your as-built information direct from the BIM model, with ambitions to maximise the benefits of BIM data for owners, estate management teams and even end-users, helping to ultimately reduce operational expenditure.

 In this article, Scott Pilgrim introduces the Operance Digital O&M.

 I personally had lots of experience in assembling O&M folders early in my career with traditional contractors, which involved lots of supply chain chasing, paper printing and reprinting.
 I also got involved in various elements of Business Development which entailed visiting projects beyond completion to see how end-users were finding the facilities in use.

-My impression was that very few people were actually using O&M manuals, which was frustrating given that anywhere between 3-30 folders of information were developed and provided on each project, at a cost of around £20k (cost of contractor and supply chain effort) to compile large and numerous folders of either paper or pdf formats of inconsistent, incorrect and quickly outdated asset information that simply isn’t used.
+My impression was that very few people were actually using O&M manuals, which was frustrating given that anywhere between 3-30 folders of information was developed and provided on each project, at a cost of around £20k (cost of contractor and supply chain effort) to compile large and numerous folders of either paper or pdf formats of inconsistent, incorrect and quickly outdated asset information that simply isn’t used.